Skip to main content

 Example: A Slack MCP server prompts each employee to authorize their account during first use.
 TrueFoundry stores the OAuth refresh token, rotates it automatically, and injects it only when that user invokes a Slack tool.
 Each user can only access their own messages and channels.

-Key point: With OAuth2, end users authenticate twice - once with the Gateway, and once with the third-party service (GitHub, Slack, etc.) to grant access to their resources there.
+Key point: With OAuth 2.1, end users authenticate twice - once with the Gateway (inbound), and once with the third-party service (GitHub, Slack, etc.) to grant access to their resources there (outbound).

-• The MCP server is configured to validate JWTs from your IdP
+• The MCP server is configured to validate TrueFoundry tokens or your IdP’s JWTs

 How Token Passthrough works:

-3. TrueFoundry passes the JWT directly to the MCP server
+3. Gateway forwards the same token to the MCP server

 import json